jbristowe/writing/fiddler-definitions.md

 In this scene, when a chocolate travels down the conveyor belt, it's observed, picked up, wrapped, and then placed back.
 This is a good way of thinking how a proxy works.
 Here, the assembly worker represents a proxy, a chocolate represents a message, and the conveyor belt represents the network.
 It's a brilliant scene because the concepts of network latency and reliably are also personified.

 This scene doesn't represent a network in all its aspects.
-For example, the chocolates could travel in the opposite direction; the assembly worker would modify and forward the chocolates in the same manner.
-When this occurs with a network, the proxy is defined as a "reverse proxy" or "gateway".
+For example, chocolates could simultaneously travel in the opposite direction.
+In that scenario, the assembly worker would modify and forward the chocolates in the same manner as before.
+When this occurs with a network, a proxy is defined as a "reverse proxy" or "gateway".
 In other words, an origin server for outbound messages; it translates requests and forwards them inbound.

 ## Telerik Fiddler as a Proxy